Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released.

 Fusarium toxin production in food largely depends on environmental conditions, such as temperature and humidity.
 This means fusarium toxin contamination can not be avoided completely.
 Therefore, exposure to these toxins are a permanent health risk for both humans and farm animals.

-Zearalenone is thought to be one of the most hazardous natural endocrine disruptors in our environment.
+Zearalenone is a nonsteroidal, estrogenic mycotoxin and has been shown to be able to bind competitively to estrogen receptors.
+It is thought to be one of the most hazardous natural endocrine disruptors in our environment.
 It has been shown to produce reproductive disorders in animals and humans.

 You Are The Healer exists due to the generosity of my readers.